 “Paying my bills” involves paying to run the business.
-Paying for my website and my advertising.
-Paying for my computer and my printer and paper and ink.
-Appropriate clothes, my car, gas to drive my car, a babysitter for my kids.
-Paying for my phone and internet.
+It is paying for my website and my advertising, paying for my computer and my printer and paper and ink, appropriate clothes, my car, gas to drive my car, a babysitter for my kids, and for my phone and internet.
 That’s just the cost of doing business.
 The other part of “paying my bills” is the mortgage, car payments, car insurance, health insurance, groceries, braces, dental work, dog food and all the things we all have to pay for just for our family to live.

-If you are looking to hire a wedding officiant you need to decide what you need from a wedding officiant and how much getting your needs met is worth to you.
-If you just need someone to perform a quick, legal, civil ceremony you shouldn’t have to pay a lot of that.
-If you want someone to perform a quick, legal, civil ceremony in your home or office you are going to have to pay more for the time and travel involved.
-If you are having a $50,000 wedding you want to hire a wedding officiant experienced with that type of discerning customer and able to provide outstanding service.
+If you are looking to hire a wedding officiant, you need to decide what you need from a wedding officiant and how much getting your needs met is worth to you.
+If you just need someone to perform a quick, legal, civil ceremony, you shouldn’t have to pay a lot of that.
+If you want someone to perform a fast, legal, civil ceremony in your home or office, you are going to have to pay more for the time and travel involved.
+If you are having a $50,000 wedding, you want to hire a wedding officiant experienced with that type of discerning customer and able to provide outstanding service.
 You are going to have to pay for that.
 You might get a good deal, here and there, but you will generally do get what you pay for.

-There are websites that provide statistics about the wedding industry, including prices.
+There are websites providing statistics about the wedding industry, including prices.
 Sound Vision, or The Wedding Report.
 This website, Cost of Weddings, gives the average cost of weddings in any area.
 I’m located in the Indianapolis area.
-The state the average cost of an officiant is $176.
-37-47% of couples actually hire an officiant and they typically spend between $132-$220.
+They state the average price of an officiant is $176.
+37-47% of couples actually hire an officiant, and they typically spend between $132-$220.
 They state more experienced officiants charge about $352 or more.
 They also break it down by the number of guests.

 I know in 2017, I married 564 couples.
 The prices ranged from free to $550.
 My average sale was less than $100.
 I had one wedding for $550 because of the distance I traveled.
-Some people do have situations I didn’t feel it is appropriate for me to charge money for.
-I also experimented with prices last year trying to figure out what worked for me and the current market of officiants couples have to choose from.
+Some people do have situations I didn’t feel it is appropriate for me to charge money.
+I also experimented with prices last year trying to figure out what worked for me and the current market of officiants from which couples have to choose.
 I perform a LOT of budget weddings.

-In June 2018 after 8 years of marrying couples - close to 3000 couples - I completely overhauled my website to create a business model that I’m comfortable with and I also believe makes me competitive in my local market.
-If you live in Indiana my business model makes sense.
-If you live anywhere else, your wedding environment will be based on how couples can get legally married in your state and who can marry them.
+In June 2018 after eight years of marrying couples - close to 3000 couples - I completely overhauled my website to create a business model that I’m comfortable with, and I also believe it makes me competitive in my local market.
+If you live in Indiana, my business model makes sense.
+If you live anywhere else, your market will be based on how couples can get legally married in your state and who can marry them.

 The latest statistic I read said the average yearly income of a wedding officiant was around $20K and less than 10% of those officiants surveyed were full-time wedding officiants.
-If you do one wedding a week over a year, based on a $20K yearly income.
-You would be charging $385 for a wedding.
+If you perform one wedding a week over a year, based on a $20K yearly income, you would be charging $385 for a wedding.
 Those are still averages.
-Those statistics were put out by a company I advertise with so I’m assuming that is based on their own data gathered from their own advertisers that chose to take the survey.
+Those statistics were put out by a company I advertise with, so I’m assuming that is based on their own data gathered from their own advertisers that chose to take the survey.
 I took the survey so my data could have skewed an average.
 If you look at the statistics through the mean, median and mode, I’m an outlier.
 That particular data states averages.

 The reason I’ve performed so many weddings is that I offer super low-budget options.
 I didn’t know they were going to stop marrying couples in the courthouse.
 Some people did, and they set up businesses to take over where the county clerk left off.
 I received a call on a Tuesday afternoon five years ago from someone asking me to marry them.
 I thought that was so weird.
 Who asks me to marry them on a Tuesday?
 I was interested though.
 They asked if I could come downtown to marry them and I agreed.
 They asked how much it would cost and I didn’t know what to say.
 My regular price for a weekend wedding, at the time, was $150.
 So, I gave them that price.
 They asked if I could go lower, so I tried $100.
 They asked if I could go lower and I really couldn’t.
 I live 30 minutes away, in the suburbs, and I wasn’t familiar with the area of the courthouse at the time and, I had a preschooler at home so, I’d have to get a babysitter.
 Being the people pleaser I am, I said, “If you want to come to my house, I’ll marry you for $50.”
 An hour later, the $50 Quickie was born!